sneurocode/math-explorations/README.md

 Welcome!

-This is repository featuring my mathematical explorations.
+This is a repository featuring my mathematical explorations.
 I hope you find the material intriguing and enjoyable.
 Cheers!